shadps4-emu/shadPS4/README.md

 shadPS4 is an early PS4 emulator for Windows and Linux written in C++

+If you encounter problems or have doubts, do not hesitate to look at the [**Quickstart**](https://github.com/shadps4-emu/shadPS4/blob/main/documents/Quickstart/Quickstart.md).

 To discuss shadPS4 development or suggest ideas, join the [**Discord server**](https://discord.gg/MyZRaBngxA).

 Check us on [**X (twitter)**](https://x.com/shadps4) or on our [**website**](https://shadps4.net/).